 Legal and Ethical Issues in Computing

 This module will aim to heighten academic achievement and employability with metacognitive skills and engender an integration of knowledge, skills and attitudes among learners: complex learning.
 Additionally it will strengthen autonomous learning and enhance all types of assessment outcomes within the programme.
-The module also enable students to transfer high level academic practice to the information and communication technology sector.
+The module will also enable students to transfer high level academic practice to the information and communication technology sector.

 Applicants must have a minimum of five GCSE passes grade A-C including English Language and Mathematics or equivalent and 80 UCAS Tariff Points (or equivalent).